-To help you discover the best that Tokyo has to offer, we’ve compiled comprehensive lists on the best things to do in eight of Tokyo’s most loved areas.
+To help you discover the best that Tokyo has to offer, we’ve compiled comprehensive lists on the best things to do in Tokyo’s most loved areas.
 Visit these places and you’ll fall head over heels with Tokyo in an instant!

 Akihabara is an unmissable spot to visit on a trip to Tokyo.
 Step out onto the colourful streets to discover the exciting atmosphere in this anime lover’s dream world with a concentration of unique attractions and goodies you’d be hard pressed to find elsewhere.
 Nicknamed “Electric Town”, prepare for multi-storey buildings brimming with electronics, everything anime-related and every kind of themed cafe you could come up with.